Refinancing From a 15-Year to a 30-Year Mortgage

 Drawbacks of Refinancing From a 15-Year to a 30-Year Mortgage

 Although it can make sense for some homeowners to make the switch from a 15-year to a 30-year mortgage, it isn’t always the best decision.
-Sure, your payments will be lower, but if you’re comfortably within your budget, you’ll likely save money by sticking with a shorter term.
+Sure, your payments could be lower, but if you’re comfortably within your budget, you’ll likely save money in the long-term by sticking with a shorter term.

 Slower to Build Equity

 Your payments are lower with a 30-year mortgage because you’re paying down a smaller portion of your principal balance.
-This means that you’ll be building equity in your home more slowly.
+This means that you’ll be building equity in your home slower.

 For example, if you have a $300,000 30-year mortgage at a rate of 7%, you’ll have a balance of around $282,500 after five years of payments.
 Not including any appreciation to your home’s value, this represents $17,500 in equity.